nearform/the-fastify-workshop/deck.md

 class: branded

+# Step 7: Authentication

+- [`fastify-jwt`](https://github.com/fastify/fastify-jwt) contains JWT utils for Fastify, internally uses [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken)

+---

+class: branded

-# Step 3: Exercise 💻
+# Step 7: Exercise 💻

 - change `index.js` so that it:

+  - registers the `fastify-jwt` plugin using the configuration option `JWT_SECRET` as the `secret` property of the plugin's configuration options

   - accepts the configuration provided by `server.js` in the exported `buildServer` function
-  - registers the `fastify-jwt` plugin using the configuration option `JWT_SECRET` as the `secret` property of the plugin's configuration options

 ---

 class: branded

-# Step 3: Solution
+# Step 7: Solution

 ```js
 // index.js